 Which Window Treatment Is Right for Your Window?

 Plantation shutters.
 Roman shades.
-Good-old-fashioned curtains.
+Good ol’ curtains.
 There are so many ways to cover your windows that it’s tempting to just tape newspaper over the panes and be done with it.
-Here’s a primer on the best options to block the light, keep prying eyes at bay, or just dress up the joint.
+Here are the best options to block light, keep prying eyes at bay, or just dress up the joint.

-If you want to keep out sun, streetlamp glare, or UFO landing lights, the best options include plantation shutters or curtains, shades, or blinds coupled with a blackout lining (you’ll often see this feature in hotel rooms).
+If you want to keep out sun, streetlamp glare, or UFO landing lights, the best options are plantation shutters, curtains, shades, or blinds with a blackout lining (you’ll often see this feature in hotel rooms).

 Most, but not all, window treatments that shut out light also help block winter’s chill and summer’s heat.
 You’ll get the most insulation from lined curtains, but cellular or Roman shades also provide some relief from the not-so-great outdoors.